Everything You Need To Know About The 2024 Met Gala

 AdvertisementADVERTISEMENT

-Ahead, we answer all the questions you might have about this year’s gala, including what this year’s theme is (and what it means for the fashion), as well as where to watch it and who’s attending.
+Ahead, we answer all the questions you might have about this year’s gala, including what this year’s theme is (and what it means for the fashion), as well as where to watch it and who will be attending.

 When Is The 2024 Met Gala?

-The Met Gala always takes place on the first Monday in May, but due to the time difference, Australians will be more familiar with watching the red carpet on the first Tuesday in May.
-This year, that is May 7, and red carpet arrivals will probably begin around 8am (AEST).
+The Met Gala always takes place on the first Monday in May, which is May 6 this year.
+Red carpet arrivals will probably begin around 6 p.m.
+ET.

 What Is The 2024 Met Gala Theme?